withrvr/Twitter-Tweepy-API/README.md

 # python file for what pupose

-username-info ... to print the basic information for the user tweet-content ... to reply to the tweet how have mention me and using #withrvr in the tweet
+username-info ... to print the basic information for the user<br/>
+tweet-content ... to reply to the tweet how have mention me and using #withrvr in the tweet<br/>